daiire/Python-Portfolio/NatPark Biodiversity/NatPark_README.md

 ### Initial Data (Data/)

 • [observations.csv](https://github.com/daiire/Python-Portfolio/blob/b2315b222d99f7285fd755cadec593b95bd70812/NatPark%20Biodiversity/Data/observations.csv) - This file records sightings of species across different national parks.
-Each entry usually links a species to a specific park and gives the number of observations.
+Each entry links a species to a specific park and provides the number of observations.
 It provides the context for how often and where different species are seen, which is essential for analysing species distribution and tracking populations of endangered species.

 • [species_info.csv](https://github.com/daiire/Python-Portfolio/blob/b2315b222d99f7285fd755cadec593b95bd70812/NatPark%20Biodiversity/Data/species_info.csv) - This file contains metadata about each species recorded in the parks.
 It typically includes columns like species name, scientific name, taxonomic category (e.g., Mammal, Bird, Plant), and its conservation status (e.g., Endangered, Threatened, Species of Concern, or None).
 This dataset establishes the baseline for understanding biodiversity and identifying which species are at risk.